 Children who have diarrhea may have less energy, dry eyes, or a dry, sticky mouth.
 They may also not wet their diaper as often as usual.

 Give your child fluids for the first 4 to 6 hours.
-At first, try 1 ounce (2 tablespoons) of fluid every 30 to 60 minutes.
+At first, try 1 ounce (2 tablespoons or 30 milliliters) of fluid every 30 to 60 minutes.
 You can use:

 - An over-the-counter drink, such as Pedialyte or Infalyte -- do not water down these drinks